PinkNextDev/PinkNext/CONTRIBUTING.md

-Contributing to Bitcoin Core
+Contributing to Pinkcoin Next
 ============================

-The Bitcoin Core project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
+The Pinkcoin Next project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
 This document explains the practical process and guidelines for contributing.